LinkedIn Strategy

 LinkedIn Profile Gaps: Why You're Not Getting Noticed

-Invisible gaps in your LinkedIn profile kill visibility.
-Learn how semantic misalignment confuses the algorithm.
+Invisible gaps in your LinkedIn profile kill recruiter visibility.
+Learn how semantic misalignment confuses the algorithm and what to fix first.

 16 min read